Market Overview

 Suffolk is more affordable with a median home price of $370K, compared to $480K in Gaithersburg.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Gaithersburg prices range from $175K–$1.2M.
 Suffolk prices range from $175K–$800K.

-Gaithersburg has stronger schools overall, with a 76% average pass rate compared to 72% in Suffolk.
-Top schools in Gaithersburg include Quince Orchard High School and Gaithersburg High School.
-In Suffolk, standout schools include Nansemond River High School and King's Fork High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Gaithersburg public schools have a 76% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Gaithersburg include Quince Orchard High School and Gaithersburg High School; in Suffolk, Nansemond River High School and King's Fork High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Gaithersburg or Suffolk?